 The Willow Crochet Throw is a pattern that is perfect for beginner crocheters.
-This easy striped throw blanket is worked in simple stitches and is really fun to make!
+This striped throw blanket is worked in simple stitches and is fun to make!
 Read on down to find the free crochet pattern for the Willow blanket to get started today.

 The yarn was for this pattern was generously supplied my friends at Lion Brand Yarn. <3